 If you see that Your Child is not ready for a harder chunk yet, try offering foods that are soft or melt in the mouth, or you can try mashing them.
 Choose foods that can be mashed easily, do not have starchy fibers, and avoid processed food with added sugar and salt.

 Remember that honey should not be fed to babies under 12 months because it has spores and can cause botulism.
-Also, cow’s milk can not be a substitute for breast milk or formula milk, as it does not contain the nutrition that babies need.
+Also, cow’s milk can not substitute for breast milk or formula milk, as it does not contain the nutrition that babies need.

 How to make meals work